 Ruptured brain aneurysms usually result in a subarachnoid hemorrhage (SAH).
 This is bleeding into the space around the brain called the subarachnoid space.
 A SAH can be life-threatening.

-Get medical attention right away if you are having some or all of these symptoms:
+Get medical attention immediately or call 911 if you are having some or all these symptoms :

 Sudden, very severe headache

 Nausea, vomiting, or both

 Sudden pain above or behind the eye or trouble seeing

 Key points about cerebral aneurysm

 A cerebral aneurysm is a bulging, weak area in the wall of an artery in the brain.
 The area balloons out.

 The weak, bulging spot is at risk for tearing (rupture).